 RPL: Recognition of Previous Learning, compensating for a part of your studies (i.e. a course) with previous studies or work experience.

-RUOKA: Degree in food production administration in Haaga.
+RUOKA: Degree Programme in food production administration in Haaga.
+(Also: Finnish word for the thing we all love so much – food)

 SAMOK ry: The Union of Students in Finnish Universities of Applied Sciences.
 Helga promotes interest of students nationally through SAMOK.